Cover times in dynamical systems: Examples

 The Gauss map $f:(0, 1]\to (0, 1]$ is defined by $f(x)=\frac{1}{x} \mod 1$, so defining our partition $\Z$ as $\{Z_n\}_n=\{(\frac{1}{n+1}, \frac{1}{n})\}_n$, $f$ is continuously differentiable on each element of $\Z$.
 We set $\phi=-\log|Df|$ and $m$ be Lebesgue measure on $(0,1]$.
 Then we have an invariant density is $g(x)=\frac{1}{\log 2} \frac{1}{1+x}$ defining an acip $\mu$: call $((0, 1], f,\phi, \mu)$ the \emph{Gauss system}.

-\ref{a1} fails for this system, however this system is well-known to satisfy Rychlik's conditions since the potential is monotonic on each branch, and moreoever the potential satisfies the following weaker H\"older distortion control on the cylinder sets:
+\ref{a1} fails for this system, however as in \cite[Section 2.6.3]{BruDemTod18} the potential satisfies the following weaker H\"older distortion control on the cylinder sets and the system can be shown to satisfy our theory as below.

 \begin{lemma} There exists $C_d>0$ such that $|e^{S_n\phi(x)-S_n\phi(y)}-1| \le C_d|f^nx-f^ny|^{1/2}$ whenever $f^i(x)$ and $f^i(y)$ lie in the same element of $\Z$ for each $i=0, \ldots, n-1$. \end{lemma} \begin{proof} See \cite[Lemma 2.9]{BruDemTod18}. \end{proof}